DavidJGarcia/vault/README.md

 Kept for reference from the system before this one.
 Nothing files into them now.

-- `notes/inbox.md` — loose dated bullets.
+- `archive/notes/inbox.md` — loose dated bullets.
-- `todo.md` — the old checklist.
-To-dos come back as records in phase 3.
+- `archive/todo.md` — the old checklist.
+To-dos came back as records.
-- `journal/` — dated entries.
-- `log/` — the old per-day log.
+- `archive/log/` — the old per-day log.
 The relay keeps the log now.